fallen-icarus/cardano-swaps/README.md

 5. No secondary token is needed to interact with the DEX, only ADA is needed for the fees and deposits.
 6. Upgrades can happen easily and democratically.
 Plus maintaining backwards compatibility is easy.
 7. Any wallet can easily add Cardano-Swap support without opening up security holes in their software.

+Thanks to using beacon tokens, decentralization is no longer limited by the design of DEXs.
+Instead, the limiting factor is now the off-chain querying.
+However, innovations in this space are still in the early days.
+The Koios api is an example of a more decentralized off-chain platform.
+As the technology improves, the decentralization of this DEX will only improve.

 ---
 ## Potential Adaptations of the Design